gnikolovski/projects_stats/README.md

 given Webhook URL to the module settings.
 You can choose when you want to send a message.
 If you choose to use Drupal's cron, then sending interval will depend on the cron settings.
-Recommended option is to use the external cron job, because then you can fine tune when you want to send a message.
+Recommended option is to use the external cron job, because then you can fine-tune when it runs.

 ###AUTHOR